The Timing of Sonoluminescence

 During adiabatic expansion, the gas in the bubble will cool as a result of performing work on its surroundings.
 The pressure of the gas will drop as

-Now we can calculate the work done by the gas during an adiabatic expansion.
-We expect the integration of $P(V)$ to infinity to be convergent, and that the amount of work that can be performed by a gas on its surroundings, the \emph{adiabatic work capacity}, is finite.
+With this we can calculate the work done by the gas during an adiabatic expansion.
+We expect the integration of $P(V)$ to infinity to be convergent, and that the amount of work that can be performed by a gas on its surroundings, the \emph{adiabatic work capacity}, is finite:

-Here, $R$ is the ideal gas constant, $c_v$ is the molar constant volume heat capacity, $n$ is the number of moles, and $b$ is the van der Waals excluded volume per mole.
-The term $ \frac{c_v}{R} P_0 V_0 $ is the work that could be performed by an ideal gas, which is reduced by the van der Waals term $ \frac{c_v}{R} P_0 n b $, which is the energy reserved for condensation.
+Here, $R_g$ is the ideal gas constant, $c_v$ is the molar constant volume heat capacity, $n$ is the number of moles, and $b$ is the van der Waals excluded volume per mole.
+The term $ \frac{c_v}{R_g} P_0 V_0 $ is the work that could be performed by an ideal gas, which is reduced by the van der Waals term $ \frac{c_v}{R_g} P_0 n b $, the energy reserved for condensation.